MurtadhaAlobaidi/ID1212-Projekt/README.md

 ## What pages will be used:
 *   Profile page you can `login` and `logout`
-*   Booking date, time and more information about you   booking.
+*   Booking date, time and more information about your booking.

 <br />